Cyber Security Course

 Cyber Security course objectives

-The objectives of a cyber security course will depend on the specific focus and level of the course.
-In general, however, the following are some common objectives for cybersecurity courses:
+The goals of a cybersecurity course vary based on its level.
+In general, however, the following are some common objectives of cyber security courses:

 • To introduce students to fundamental concepts in cybersecurity, such as types of attacks and defense mechanisms.